Brederodes/Brederodes/README.md

 -19 years old brazilian.

--Computer Engineering at University of Pernambuco (UPE).
+-Graduating at Computer Engineering at University of Pernambuco (UPE).

 -Working on becoming a fullstack dev.